Satellite-Based-Crop-Classification/messis/README.md

     └── .env.example [ℹ️ Example environment file]
     └── 📁assets [ℹ️ Assets created for our report]
-    └── 📁data [ℹ️ The directory DVC uses to store data] └── 📁messis [ℹ️ Implementation of the Messis model] └── 📁prithvi [ℹ️ Code for the Prithvi model by Jakubik et. al] └── 📁notebooks [ℹ️ Various notebooks for exploration, experimentation and evaluation]
+    └── 📁data [ℹ️ The directory DVC uses to store data] └── 📁messis [ℹ️ Full implementation of the Messis model] └── 📁prithvi [ℹ️ Code for the Prithvi model, adapted from https://github.com/NASA-IMPACT/hls-foundation-os/] └── 📁notebooks [ℹ️ Various notebooks for exploration, experimentation and evaluation]
 ```

 ## Usage

-Experience the Messis model firsthand by trying it out in our interactive [Huggingface Spaces Demo](https://huggingface.co/spaces/crop-classification/messis-demo).
+Experience the Messis model firsthand by trying it out in our interactive [Hugging Face Spaces Demo](https://huggingface.co/spaces/crop-classification/messis-demo).

 To learn how to load the model and perform inference, check the [source code](https://huggingface.co/spaces/crop-classification/messis-demo/tree/main) in our Huggingface Space.